September 1, 2022

-5 Key Ingredients to Designing Conference Rooms Built for the Hybrid Professional
+5 Essential Elements to Designing Conference Rooms Built for the Hybrid Professional

 by: Align

-There are many things to consider when designing conference rooms built for hybrid professionals: the technology, placement in the office, and much more.
+There are many things to consider when designing conference rooms built for hybrid professionals: the technology, location within the office, and much more.
 Full-time in-office work is no longer the norm; instead, the new hybrid workplace includes a mix of full-time, part-time, and remote workers.

 In the wake of these shifts, companies must rethink one of the most vital components of the modern office: conference rooms.
 So, how does conference room design need to pivot to meet the new requirements of a hybrid work environment?
 If your organization features hybrid professionals, you need to ensure that individuals working remotely can connect with their on-site teams and vice-versa.